eric/syslog_protocol/README.md

 The MIT License (MIT)

-Copyright (c) 2013 Jake Douglass and Eric Lindvall
+Copyright (c) 2013 Jake Douglas and Eric Lindvall

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal